arnabcse/hip/Button.md

 * `lmd_strokeJoin` - The join setting of stroke.

-* `lmd_clockwise` - If true, the animation will rotate clockwise when switch from lower state to higher state.
+* `lmd_clockwise` - If true, the animation will rotate clockwise when switch state.

 ##State XML
   To define states for LineMorphingDrawable, you need to create a XML file with format: